Best Shoes for Kids with AFOs – Stop Buying Bigger Shoes to Accommodate the AFOs!

 I know this might sound like a lot, but don’t worry!
 Several shoes provide these 6 important features and I will provide you with a list of these shoes to make things easier for you.
 By the way, high top shoes are not necessarily better when it comes to fitting AFOs.

 The shoes below will work for children with solid ankle-foot orthosis, hinged ankle-foot orthosis, and dynamic ankle-foot orthosis.
-All of the shoes I recommend below provide the 8 important features I mentioned above.
 Most importantly, because of their extra depth design, you will be able to choose a shoe size that closely matches the length of your child’s foot.

 Take a look at the description below each shoe image to check what size range that specific shoe style can fit.
 Disclosure: Some links in this post may be affiliate links and we may receive a small commission (at no extra cost to you) when you click our links and make purchases.